ethanpost/quizk.ing/Engineering/Send_Cut_Send/01-09-Editing_3D_Parts_in_CAD_Made_Easy_-_Education_Chapter_1_Lesson_9.md

 ---

-A) It makes the file smaller
+A) It renders faster

-B) It allows changes without everything failing
+B) It makes the file smaller

-C) It renders faster
+C) It allows changes without everything failing

 D) It looks more professional

 ---

-B) It allows changes without everything failing
+C) It allows changes without everything failing

 ///

 ## Master Answer Key

-1. B – The timeline displays a step-by-step process of how the design was created, showing the progression from sketch to final 3D object.
+1. A – The timeline displays a step-by-step process of how the design was created, showing the progression from sketch to final 3D object.

-2. B – You can access sketch editing by right-clicking in the tree structure and selecting "Edit Sketch," though the timeline also provides this access.
+2. D – You can access sketch editing by right-clicking in the tree structure and selecting "Edit Sketch," though the timeline also provides this access.

-3. B – When editing a sketch, later features become grayed out because the timeline "rewinds" to the point when the sketch was created.
+3. C – When editing a sketch, later features become grayed out because the timeline "rewinds" to the point when the sketch was created.

-4. B – Parametric design is the ability to make modifications that automatically carry through to the 3D object, ensuring changes propagate throughout the design.
+4. D – Parametric design is the ability to make modifications that automatically carry through to the 3D object, ensuring changes propagate throughout the design.

-5. C – Fillet is the tool that adds rounded corners or radius to edges, creating smooth transitions.
+5. B – Fillet is the tool that adds rounded corners or radius to edges, creating smooth transitions.

-6. B – Fillet creates rounded edges while chamfer creates straight edges, typically at angles like 45 degrees.
+6. C – Fillet creates rounded edges while chamfer creates straight edges, typically at angles like 45 degrees.

-7. B – The shell tool is particularly useful for CNC machining applications where pockets need to be created efficiently.
+7. D – The shell tool is particularly useful for CNC machining applications where pockets need to be created efficiently.

-8. B – The shell tool creates pockets by offsetting walls of a solid body, essentially creating a hollow interior with specified thickness.
+8. D – The shell tool creates pockets by offsetting walls of a solid body, essentially creating a hollow interior with specified thickness.

-9. C – You can modify a fillet after creation by right-clicking on it in the timeline and selecting "Edit Feature" to change its parameters.
+9. D – You can modify a fillet after creation by right-clicking on it in the timeline and selecting "Edit Feature" to change its parameters.

-10. B – Using shell is faster than creating a sketch and cut extrude for achieving the same pocket effect.
+10. C – Using shell is faster than creating a sketch and cut extrude for achieving the same pocket effect.

 11. B – When stepping backwards in the timeline, features created after that point become grayed out, showing they haven't been created yet at that stage.

-12. B – Tool tips in the modify dropdown menu provide descriptions of each tool's function to help users understand what each tool does.
+12. C – Tool tips in the modify dropdown menu provide descriptions of each tool's function to help users understand what each tool does.

-13. B – False.
+13. A – False.
 You can edit sketches both through the tree structure (right-click) and through the timeline, providing multiple access methods.

-14. A – True.
+14. B – True.
 Parametric design allows changes to automatically update throughout the entire 3D model, maintaining design consistency.

-15. B – Double-clicking on a dimension in sketch editing mode allows you to modify the dimension value directly.
+15. C – Double-clicking on a dimension in sketch editing mode allows you to modify the dimension value directly.

-16. C – Chamfer creates straight line edges, typically at 45-degree angles, unlike fillet which creates rounded edges.
+16. D – Chamfer creates straight line edges, typically at 45-degree angles, unlike fillet which creates rounded edges.

-17. B – Having a robust sketch at the beginning allows changes to be made without everything failing, supporting the parametric design process.
+17. C – Having a robust sketch at the beginning allows changes to be made without everything failing, supporting the parametric design process.